rayguan97/rayguan97.github.io/_pages/about.md

 I am a PhD student at Unviersity of Maryland, College Park.
 I am advised by Prof. [Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha) in [GAMMA group](https://gamma.umd.edu/).
 I received my B.S. in Computer Science and Statistics at [UMD](https://www.cs.umd.edu/) in 2019 with Magna Cum Laude.

 My primary goal is to equip autonomous agents with general and versatile capabilities.
 To tackle this challenge and connect the dots, I work on the topic of large vision-language model, foundation model for robots, robotic applications, autonomous driving and computer vision.
 Previously, I did research internships at Amazon Lab126 and Baidu USA.
+My CV can be found [here](https://tianruiguan.phd/files/resume.pdf).

 Feel free to follow me on [twitter](https://twitter.com/terryguan97) for my latest research!